-The first time she performed on stage was for a Grade One talent show.
-Standing on the stage wearing matching white t-shirts, jean skirts with their hair in pig-tails, Michelle Treacy and six other girls sang Avril Lavigne’s “Complicated”.
+The first time she performed on stage was for a first grade talent show.
+Standing on the stage wearing matching white t-shirts and jean skirts, with their hair in pig-tails, Michelle Treacy and six other girls sang Avril Lavigne’s “Complicated”.

 Even then, Treacy wouldn’t let anyone stop her from performing her way and she couldn’t help but dance, even if it meant getting told off for not following the others.

 “I was just so excited to be on the stage and I felt so good and free, that I’ve been chasing that feeling ever since.”

 Since that performance she does everything she can to be on stage.
 She performed locally any chance she could before leaving Ottawa to go to Toronto where there is a more prevalent pop music scene.

 Treacy started in the music industry at 16 years old as a singer-songwriter.
 Since then she sang on stage with Lady Gaga in 2014.
 Two years later in 2016, her single “Armageddon” placed on the Billboard Canadian Hot 100 Chart.
 She then appeared on and won season two of CTV’s The Launch in 2019.

 It wasn’t a smooth journey for her.
 Treacy didn’t always know who she was and described her past self as an angsty teenager with a lot of issues to deal with which was reflected in her music.